 7. A newspaper clipping accusing the CIA of suppressing talk about UFOs

-This 1966 article from the Arizona Republic was headlined “UFO Hush Blamed on CIA Men,” which is a pretty perfect headline, in my humble opinion.
+A 1966 article from the Arizona Republic headlined “UFO Hush Blamed on CIA Men.”

 8. A report warning that Soviets might be beating the U.S. in “applied Parapsychology Studies”